axelstr/FIR_filter/README.md

 # FIR filter

-This program generates [FIR-filters](https://en.wikipedia.org/wiki/Finite_impulse_response) from recorded *impulse reponses* and then filters given *samples* with the filters.
+This program generates [FIR-filters](https://en.wikipedia.org/wiki/Finite_impulse_response) from recorded *impulse reponses* and then uses them to filters given *samples*.

 The primary use of this program is to create an FIR-filter to give an electric guitar sample the timbre of an acoustic guitar.
-However, the program can be used to filter any sample with any impulse function.
+However, the program can be used to filter any sample with any impulse recording.

 This program is under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).